Haig Scholars Program

 As part of this program, Haig Scholars must complete a one-credit Haig Scholars Seminar course during the fall semester of their junior or senior year.
 Should a student opt to defer participation in the seminar course until fall of their senior year due to study abroad or a scheduling conflict, they must request approval to do so in view of limited course capacity.
 The Haig Scholars Seminar will be a community of scholars engaged in collaborative and cross-disciplinary activities involving all programs associated with Natural and Applied Sciences.
-The seminar will have a strong emphasis on innovation and innovative mindset and incorporate guest speakers in leadership roles.
+The seminar will have a strong emphasis on innovation and innovative mindset, leadership, and Twenty-First century skill set, and incorporates guest speakers in leadership roles.

 Complete the Haig Scholars online application